SSRI Birth Defects Class Action Lawsuit Claims & Settlements

 Patients who were harmed by an SSRI drug may be able to take legal action against their manufacturers.
 The manufacturer of Prozac, Eli Lilly and Co., has already settled more than 30 lawsuits related to suicides for $50 million.

-If you or a loved one took an SSRI antidepressant and were harmed as a result, contact the Hood National Law Group today by calling 1-800-214-1010, or use the form on the right-hand side of your screen.
+If you or a loved one took an SSRI antidepressant and were harmed as a result, contact National Injury Help today by calling 1-800-214-1010, or use the form on the right-hand side of your screen.